Fabri-374/Modified-DLX-architecture/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Authors
-- Your Name
+- Fabrizio Cavallone

-## Acknowledgments
+- Jessica Marossero
-- Acknowledge any contributors or sources of inspiration.
+- Federico Tartaglia